Aswinmcw/tt-metal/README.md

 1. Install system-level dependencies for development through `apt`.

 ```
-sudo apt install clang-6.0=1:6.0.1-14 git git-lfs cmake=3.16.3-1ubuntu1.20.04.1 pandoc libtbb-dev libcapstone-dev pkg-config
+sudo apt install clang-6.0=1:6.0.1-14 git git-lfs cmake=3.16.3-1ubuntu1.20.04.1 pandoc libtbb-dev libcapstone-dev pkg-config flex bison
 ```

 2. Download and install [Doxygen](https://www.doxygen.nl/download.html), version 1.9 or higher, but less than 1.10.

 3. Download and install [gtest](https://github.com/google/googletest) from source, version 1.13, and no higher.

+4. Install test dependencies from here

-4. If you are working on experimental, internal model development, you must now also install and mount WekaFS.
+5. If you are working on experimental, internal model development, you must now also install and mount WekaFS.
 Note that this is only available on Tenstorrent cloud machines.
 The instructions are on this [page](https://github.com/tenstorrent-metal/metal-internal-workflows/wiki/Installing-Metal-development-dependencies-on-a-TT-Cloud-VM), which are only available to those who have access to the Tenstorrent cloud.
 Otherwise, you may skip this step if you are not working on such models.
 If you are a regular user of this software, you do not need WekaFS.

+#### Installing test dependencies
+1. Doxygen version >=1.9 && <1.10
+    git clone [https://github.com/doxygen/doxygen.git](https://github.com/doxygen/doxygen.git) && cd doxygen/
+    git checkout Release_1_9_8
+    mkdir build && cd build
+    cmake ..
+    make -j$(nproc)
+    sudo make install
+2. Gtest version 1.13
+    git clone [https://github.com/doxygen/doxygen.git](https://github.com/google/googletest.git) && cd googletest/
+    git checkout v1.13.0
+    mkdir build && cd build
+    cmake ..
+    make -j$(nproc)
+    sudo make install

 #### About wheel installation